Classic girl names are surprisingly difficult to pin down – at least compared to the boys’ list.

 A go-to middle name for years, lately it’s just Rose on the rise.
 Spare and elegant, this botanical name feels sophisticated and friendly, all at once.
 Rosie makes for a darling nickname.
 Elaborations and smooshes are wildly popular, too, from Rosalie to Rosemary to plenty of less-expected choices.
 Rose names appear for centuries.
 During the 1100s, Henry II famously had a mistress named Rosamond Clifford, known as “Rose of the World.”
 And Saint Rose of Lima lived in the 1700s.
 An interesting twist?
 Many of the medieval Rose names come from the Germanic element hros – horse – rather than the flower.

 While we think of Ruth as an Old Testament favorite – and that’s true – it’s also a celebrity baby name.
 Way back in 1891, Grover and Frances Cleveland named their baby girl Ruth.
 Cleveland was elected president twice, serving from 1885-89 and 1893-97.
 Her birth made headlines, and the name catapulted into the Top Ten.
 It fell out of favor, but after a century’s hibernation, Ruth is climbing the popularity charts once more.
-One more factor: Ruth doesn’t just pass the Supreme Court Justice test; it is the name of a sitting judge.
+One more factor: Ruth doesn’t just pass the Supreme Court Justice test; it is the name of the legendary Ruth Bader Ginsburg.

 Sarah means lady in Hebrew, and sounds nicely feminine.
 While Sara is preferred in plenty of languages, it’s always lagged between Sarah-with-an-h in the US.
 Both spellings were big in the 1980s.
 One reason: Hall & Oates recorded “Sara Smile” in 1975, Fleetwood Mac gave the name to a song in 1979, and Starship followed in 1986.
 Sarah has always charted in the US Top 125, and makes the Top 100 most years.